Summary

 Add bank details, notes, or terms and conditions

 To set up default text, go to Settings, then Business Settings, Document Preferences, and scroll to the Terms & Conditions and Notes sections.
-The notes and terms you set up here will appear on every new invoice you create, but you can amend or add to these on individual invoices.
+Establish notes and terms here; they will appear on every new invoice but you can modify them on individual invoices.

 TIP: If you enter your bank details in the invoice notes, your customer has them to hand when they come to pay their invoice.